About

 Instagram @loucomics

-Louise is an illustrator and part-time teacher.
+Louise is an illustrator, printmaker and poet.
 As a printmaker, she first collaborated with Clare by using single lines from Clare’s poetry as the inspiration for etchings.
 After completing an MA in Digital Image and Media at Bolton University in 2008, she began to use Adobe Illustrator.
 This digital technique made it easier to illustrate the whole poem as a series of pictures with text – an accidental start to drawing comics.
 Since then Louise has found it fascinating to explore the comics art form in more detail – especially its use to illustrate poetry.

 Louise delivers a variety of workshops for both children and adults.
 Her workshops specialise in illustrating literature, especially poems.
 This includes large scale comics for wall display.
 She also delivers workshops on graphic memoir and issue-based comics.

-Louise runs the Leeds branch of Laydeez do Comics, a graphic novel forum with a focus on comic works based on life narrative, the drama of the domestic and the everyday.
+Louise helps run LDComics and used to ruin a branch in Leeds.
+LDComics is a graphic novel forum with a focus on comic works based on life narrative, the drama of the domestic and the everyday.
 She chaired the Diversity in Comics panel at Thought Bubble 2013 & 2014.

 She has started to illustrate her own writing and produced some mini riso poetry books.
 She has designed a range of comic sketch books which she sells at comics events.